Deposition of Trump, 2 children delayed after Ivana's death

 NEW YORK (AP) — Former President Donald Trump and two of his children got their questioning postponed Friday in a New York civil investigation into their business dealings, a delay that follows the death of Trump’s ex-wife Ivana.

-The ex-president, son Don Jr. and daughter Ivanka had been scheduled for depositions — a term for out-of-court questioning under oath — starting as soon as Friday.
-But New York Attorney General Letitia James’ office said it had agreed to postpone them because of Ivana Trump’s death Thursday.
+The ex-president, son Donald Jr. and daughter Ivanka had been scheduled for depositions — a term for out-of-court questioning under oath — starting as soon as Friday.
+But New York Attorney General Letitia James’ office said it agreed to postpone them because of Ivana Trump’s death, announced Thursday.

+The medical examiner’s office said Friday that it ruled Ivana Trump’s death an accident, caused by blunt impact injuries to the torso.

+Two people familiar with the matter told The Associated Press on Thursday that police were looking into whether she had fallen down the stairs.
+The people could not discuss the matter publicly and spoke to the AP on condition of anonymity.

 James alleges that the ex-president’s company, the Trump Organization, inflated the values of skyscrapers, golf courses and other holdings in order to get loans, insurance and other benefits.